githubartema/Classification_STL-10/readme.md

 I've compared ResNet50 and MobileNetV2 as backbones (pretrained on ImageNet), but I haven't tried EfficientNet family for this task, the results might be better.
 The classifier can be checked in model class.

-Images are resized to standart (224, 224), but another approach can be to modify first convolution layer of backbone or add a new one.
+Images are resized to standart (224, 224), but another approach can be to modify first convolution layer of backbone or add a new one (btw I believe the last one is better).
-Generally speaking, this way the distribution can get different from ImageNet.
 But the model converged well even in this case.

 I have not used unlabeled data mainly due to limited time.
 However, I'm going to **describe** several approaches to use it.